webpack/webpack.js.org/src/content/configuration/output.md

 > Avoid using this option as it is __deprecated__ and will soon be removed.

 Enables line to line mapping for all or some modules.
-This produces a source map where each line of the generated source is mapped to the same line of the original source.
+This produces a basic source map where each line of the generated source is mapped to the same line of the original source.
 This is a performance optimization and should only be used if all input lines match generated lines.

 Pass a boolean to enable or disable this feature for all modules (defaults to `false`).
 Use `object` for granular control, e.g. to enable this feature for all javascript files within a certain directory: